• Skip to primary navigation

 Four: Bake for 35 - 40 minutes until golden brown in colour.

-• Make apricot stuffing balls instead of cooking the stuffing in a baking dish.
-The recipe will make 12 stuffing balls.
-Cooking time will need to be reduced by 5 -8 minutes.
+• For a fun twist on traditional stuffing, try making 12 stuffing balls instead of cooking the stuffing in a baking dish.
+This will also reduce the cooking time by 5-8 minutes.

 🍴 What to serve with apricot stuffing?